kyaiooiayk/SQL-Notes/README.md

 - `Imapala SQL` is a MPP (Massive Parallel Processing) SQL query engine for processing huge volumes of data that is stored in Hadoop cluster.
 It is an open source software which is written in C++ and Java.
 I
 - `Hive SQL` allows users to read, write, and manage petabytes of data using SQL.
 Hive is built on top of Apache Hadoop, which is an open-source framework used to efficiently store and process large datasets.
 - [SQlite](https://www.sqlite.org/index.html) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.
+- [T-SQL](https://learn.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16) stands for transact-SQL.
+It is a set of programming extensions from Sybase and Microsoft that add several features to the Structured Query Language (SQL), including transaction control, exception and error handling, row processing and declared variables.
+While T-SQL is an extension to SQL, SQL is a programming language.
+T-SQL contains procedural programming and local variable, while SQL does not.
+T-SQL is proprietary, while SQL is an open format.
 ***

 ## How to optimise your SQL queries